rcocetta/js-basic-config/README.md

-# js-basic-config
+# Basic JS configuration
-Boilerplate of standard stuff.
+Boilerplate of standard stuff, to start off new JS projects.
+Nothing special but this saves me from having to copy and customize stuff all the time.

+   * ESLint
+   * EditorConfig
+   * Package